-A feature of the Seapower Platform is that the base machine can easily be configured to take different types of PTO systems depending on the required output.
-Two different streams of PTO have been developed – one for direct drive electricity generation into a national grid, and the other for hydraulically pumped seawater, depending on the customer.
+A feature of the Seapower Platform is that the base machine can easily be configured to take different types of PTO systems depending on the required output and market demand.
+Two different streams of PTO have been developed – one for direct drive electricity generation into a national grid, and the other for hydraulically pumped seawater or RO-derived freshwater, depending on the customer.

 1. The Electricity market